jupyter/docker-stacks/docs/using/selecting.md

 ## Core Stacks

 The Jupyter team maintains a set of Docker image definitions in the <https://github.com/jupyter/docker-stacks> GitHub repository.
-The following sections describe these images including their contents, relationships, and versioning strategy.
+The following sections describe these images, including their contents, relationships, and versioning strategy.

 ### jupyter/base-notebook